Gloria and the Unicorn has been vetted and approved by Red Clover Reader.

 April 23, 2016 I officially joined the Cape Canaveral National League of Pen Women Association.
 It’s a prestigious organization of women who are Writers, Artists, and Musicians.
 I feel very fortunate to be a part of this group and hope to learn a lot from the members.
+Summer 2018 I decided to no longer be part of this group but I still love all the women involved and think the organization is awesome!

 I am a Board Member of The Free Spirit Publishing House and have been for several years now.
 They publish educational materials for school-aged children.